sas448/CS1632_Fall2020/exercises/1/README.md

 pages in the PDF file to each rubric item: 1.
 Traceability Matrix, 2.
 Test Cases, and 3.
 Defects.

-Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
+Each pairwise group will submit the exercise *once* to GradeScope to the **Exercise 1** link, by *one member* of the group.
 The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
 That way, the feedback will be accessible to both of you.

 When your exercise is marked as graded, you should find feedback written on your grade details.
 Please use the feedback wisely when doing Deliverable 1!

 ## Extra Credit

-Note that the in-class exercise is not used for final grade calculation.
+* DUE: Sep 14, 2020 09:00 AM (Mon/Wed class)
+* DUE: Sep 15, 2020 09:00 AM (Tue/Thu class)

-However, an extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
+This submission is optional.
+An extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
 There can be multiple winners too if there is a tie!

+Duplicate defects that are really the same defect that is triggered by two different inputs will be counted only once.
+How do you know if it is the same defect?
+If they display the same behavior (e.g. causes the same type of exception at the same source code line).

-Note: At below are some behaviors that are not defects.
+Also, some behaviors that you think are defects are expected behaviors.
+At below are some examples:

 1. Bash behavior